acids-ircam/creative_ml/README.md

 [![Colab](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=googlecolab)]()
 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-In these course we introduce more advanced types of neural networks such as convolutional and recurrent architectures, along with more advanced models (LSTM, GRU) and recent developments such as residual architectures.
+In this course we introduce more advanced types of neural networks such as convolutional and recurrent architectures, along with more advanced models (LSTM, GRU) and recent developments such as residual architectures.
 We further discuss issues of regularization and initialization in networks.